-A huge red flag is when the vehicle information is widely inaccurate.
+A huge red flag is when the vehicle information is inaccurate.
 If the company isn’t trying very hard, it could even be the wrong make and model.

 However, you also have to be careful with the mileage.
 Let’s say your vehicle has a 50,000-mile/5-year warranty.
 If you’ve only put 7,000 miles on the vehicle and had it for a year, there would be no reason to be receiving this notification yet.
-You still have plenty of factory warranty left on the vehicle and the manufacturer will not be contacting you.
+You still have plenty of factory warranty left on the vehicle and the manufacturer should not be contacting you.

 3. Wrong Phone Number